-Unfortunately, that magic trick no longer works once you turn 70.
+Unfortunately, that strategy no longer works once you turn 70.

 "The biggest challenge a 70-year-old has in getting rich is, obviously, time," Tilp says.
 "The younger you start, the easier it is."

-To become rich after 70, you'll need to invest a lot of money every month, and pray for good returns.
+To become rich after 70, you'll need to invest a lot of money each month, and pray for good returns.

-James Twining, founder of Financial Plan in Bellingham, Wash., has run the numbers.
-He figures a 70-year-old starting with nothing would need to invest $2,393 a month at an annually compounded rate of 10 percent per year to earn a cool $1 million by age 85.
+James Twining, founder of Financial Plan in Bellingham, Washington, has run the numbers.
+He figures a 70-year-old starting with nothing would need to invest $2,393 a month at an annually compounded rate of 10% per year to earn a cool $1 million by age 85.

-"The equity markets have indeed returned an average of 10 percent per year since 1926," he says.
+"The equity markets have, indeed, returned an average of 10% per year since 1926," he says.
 "So, it is not unreasonable."

-Older investors wishing to get rich sooner may be tempted to gamble on high-stakes stock picks.
+Older investors wishing to get rich sooner may be tempted to gamble on high-stakes investing picks.
 But such a strategy actually decreases the odds of success, Twining says.

 "The biggest challenge will be to resist the temptation to take risks by concentrating the portfolio -- attempting to pick winners or to time the market," he says.